dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 {{< tweet 1504457803552935943>}}

 ### Lessons Learned
+Looking back at how far I came, I was astonished.
+It was just 3 months back that I learned how to open a *Pull Request* on GitHub.
+Despite having coded for over 10 years, I have never bothered to learn about something so commonly used in the software world - Git, a version control system.
+I took the plunge, and the first step was painful.
+But every subsequent steps got better and better.
+I never looked back since.
 Here are some of the lessons I learned along the way that changed me in so many ways.
 I have been coding for more than 10 years now.
 However, this experience have changed me in many ways.
 I wish I had started earlier.
 If you are new and want to contribute to open source, start now.